reonardoleis/fcg-glcraft/README.md

 - **Chunk-Based World Generation:** The world is generated in chunks, providing an efficient way to handle large virtual environments.

-- **Block Placing and Removing:** Interact with the environment by placing and removing blocks, offering creative freedom.
+- **Block Placing and Removing:** Interact with the environment by placing and removing blocks.

-- **Basic Movement:** Navigate through the virtual world with basic movement controls for a seamless user experience.
+- **Basic Movement:** Navigate through the virtual world with basic movement controls ("WASD" controls).

-- **Water Physics:** Experience realistic water physics within the game environment.
+- **Water Physics:** Experience minecraft-like water physics within the game environment.

 ## Screenshots